cgiff9/automata/nfa/README.md

 The third state contains no transitions.
 An 'x' or an 'X' must be used to indicate that no transition exists for the particular character.
+The EMPTY string indicates a transition when no character is read.

-Multiple state names can be indicated by separting them with commas with no spaces between.
+Multiple state names can be indicated by separating them with commas with no spaces between.

 Take care not to use the same name for two